top of page

 The verb 'spur' has a rich etymology rooted in Old English and Middle English.
 It derives from the Old English word 'spurian,' which meant 'to urge on' or 'to spur,' akin to the Proto-Germanic term 'spurōną.'
 In its early usage, 'spur' was often associated with the use of a pointed device, such as a spur attached to a rider's boot, to prompt a horse to move forward more rapidly.
 Over time, the word 'spur' evolved to encompass a broader sense of stimulating, encouraging, or inciting someone or something to take action or to move forward, metaphorically invoking the concept of prodding or motivating, much like one might do with a physical spur.
 This etymological connection highlights the idea that 'spurring' serves as a figurative impetus, driving individuals or processes forward with energy and motivation.

-Find the meaning of spur
+Quiz: Find the meaning of the verb spur:

 Try Again!